K-scope/K-scope/README.txt

 If the program cannot find that folders, it may terminate abnormally.
 In the normally process, you may obtained start screen.

-Tips on usage) "-Duser.language" VM-option is language selecter, English(en) and Japanese(ja).
+Tips on usage) "-Duser.language" VM-option is language selector, English(en) and Japanese(ja).

 License
 =======